Are you looking for the best small towns in Ohio? I’ve got you.

 Hudson

 Hudson is located just forty minutes outside of Cleveland.
+If you want something calm and polished, Hudson has a historic feel with a well-kept, walkable centre.

 One of the biggest perks of Hudson is its proximity to Cuyahoga National Park.
 Just ten minutes away, you’ll have easy access to some of the best hikes in Ohio.